kurtshuler/imac-5k-monitor-conversion/README.md

 The "mystery Mac" before gutting.
 At this point I had no idea if the panel would work.
 <IMAGE HERE>

 The inside of the iMac case with only the fan and power button remaining.
 I have an iFixit toolkit and it was very helpful.
 You'll need T5, T8 and T10 drivers, plus an extension to remove a screw that is below the motherboard and accessible through a hole in it.
-There's info abou this in the Macrumors forum thread.
+There's info about this in the Macrumors forum thread.
 <IMAGE HERE>

 Here's the iMac fan with it's new wires, color-coded to correctly match the Noctua fan controller